-This level further prepares students to communicate with native speakers.
+Description: This level further prepares students to communicate with native speakers.
 Students work on advanced composition and conversation, as well as reading authentic materials, like newspapers, magazines, short stories and poetry.
 Students polish and expand their use of the target language in varied situations and through a variety of activities, including reports, journals, dialogues and skits.
 Emphasis is on accurate self-expression in the target language.
 Upon successful completion of this course students are prepared to continue language learning at a college level.

-CIS French 4 - WL310/WL311
+CIS French 4

-Grade Level: 10-12 for BHS credit and 11-12 for U of M credit
+Grade Level: 10-12 for BHS credit and 11-12 for UMN credit

-Prerequisites for BHS: Successful completion of Level 3 with a C or above
+Prerequisites for BHS: Successful completion of

+Level 3 with a C or above

-Prerequisites for U of M: Successful completion of Level 3 with a B or above, and in the top 30% of
+Prerequisites for UMN: Successful completion of Level 3 with a B or above, and in the top 30% of your class (top 50% will be eligible for consideration)

-This course is a review of French skills gathered in levels one, two and three.
+Description: This course is a review of French skills gathered in levels one, two and three.
 A comfortable and confident understanding of grammar and concepts is necessary.
 Through the use of authentic readings, written and oral assignments, students are challenged to increase their accuracy in French.